 He was born in Florida and already as a teenage boy started recruiting people to sell candies for him.

-In 1996, Holton started his business, but apparently because of the economy he had to close it down and got himself in a debt.
+In 1996, Holton started his business, but apparently because of the economy he had to close it down and got himself in debt.

 It did not take long and his friend told him about a new MLM opportunity.
 Holton was doing all right, for a while.